Rudno Landscape Park

 Rudno Landscape Park (Rudniański Park Krajobrazowy) is a protected area (Landscape Park) in southern Poland.
-The area of the park is 58.139 km², while its buffer zone is 67.13 km².
+The area of the park is 58.139 km^{2}, while its buffer zone is 67.13 km^{2}.
 Established in 1981.

 The Park lies within Lesser Poland Voivodeship.
 It takes its name from the village of Rudno.

 There are two nature reserves in the park: